lfsegoro/tw4HowToInstall/README.md

 Tips:

-If no autocomplete not show when you type class="",
+If no autocomplete not show when you type class="" , then wait for a minutes or

 try to "ctrl + space"